Infosecdecompress/Security_Interview_Questions/Categories/SecurityOperationandIncidentResponse.md

 # Security Operation / Incident Response

+### Detection

+A curated list of [awesome threat detection](https://github.com/0x4D31/awesome-threat-detection) resources

+#### Tools

+- IDS
+  - Intrusion Detection System (signature based (eg. snort) or behaviour based).
+  - Snort/Suricata rule writing
+  - Host-based Intrusion Detection System (eg. OSSEC)
+- SIEM
+  - System Information and Event Management.
+- Honey pots
+  - Canary tokens.
+  - Dummy internal service / web server, can check traffic, see what attacker tries.
+- Things that create signals
+  - Honeypots, snort.
+- Things that triage signals
+  - SIEM
+- Things that will alert a human
+  - Automatic triage of collated logs, machine learning.
+  - Notifications and analyst fatigue.
+  - Systems that make it easy to decide if alert is actual hacks or not.
+- Examples
+  - Splunk.
+  - Arcsight.
+  - Qradar.
+  - Darktrace.
+  - Tcpdump.
+  - Wireshark.

+#### Anomaly / Behavior based detection

+IDS learns model of “normal” behavior, then can detect things that deviate too far from normal - eg unusual URLs being accessed, user specific- login times / usual work hours, normal files accessed.

+Can also look for things that a hacker might specifically do (eg, HISTFILE commands, accessing /proc).

+If someone is inside the network- If action could be suspicious, increase log verbosity for that user.

+#### Firewall rules

+- Brute force (trying to log in with a lot of failures).
+- Detecting port scanning (could look for TCP SYN packets with no following SYN ACK/ half connections).
+- Antivirus software notifications.
+- Large amounts of upload traffic.

+#### Logs to look at

+- DNS queries to suspicious domains.
+- HTTP headers could contain wonky information.
+- Metadata of files (eg. author of file) (more forensics?).
+- Traffic volume.
+- Traffic patterns.
+- Execution logs.

+#### Things to know about attackers

+- Slow attacks are harder to detect.
+- Attacker can spoof packets that look like other types of attacks, deliberately create a lot of noise.
+- Attacker can spoof IP address sending packets, but can check TTL of packets and TTL of reverse lookup to find spoofed addresses.
+- Correlating IPs with physical location (is difficult and inaccurate often).

+### Indicator of Compromise (IOC)?

+Indicator of compromise (often shared amongst orgs/groups).

+#### How do you use IoC to help you in an investigation?

+### Signatures

+Host-based signatures

+* Eg changes to the registry, files created or modified.

+* Strings in found in malware samples appearing in binaries installed on hosts (/Antivirus).

+Network signatures

+* Eg checking DNS records for attempts to contact C2 (command and control) servers.

+### OSINT

+#### What is OSINT?

+#### How do you use it?

+#### Any tools you will use to help you?

+- dig
+- Censys
+- Shodan
+- Whois

+### Incident Management

+- Privacy incidents vs information security incidents
+- Know when to talk to legal, users, managers, directors.
+- Run a scenario from A to Z, how would you ...

+- Good practices for running incidents
+  - How to delegate.
+  - Who does what role.
+  - How is communication managed + methods of communication.
+  - When to stop an attack.
+  - Understand risk of alerting attacker.
+  - Ways an attacker may clean up / hide their attack.
+  - When / how to inform upper management (manage expectations).
+  - Metrics to assign Priorities (e.g. what needs to happen until you increase the prior for a case)
+    - Use playbooks if available

+- Important things to know and understand
+  - Type of alerts, how these are triggered.
+  - Finding the root cause.
+  - Understand stages of an attack (e.g. cyber-kill chain)
+  - Symptom vs Cause.
+  - First principles vs in depth systems knowledge (why both are good).
+  - Building timeline of events.
+  - Understand why you should assume good intent, and how to work with people rather than against them.
+    - Prevent future incidents with the same root cause
+  - Response models
+    - SANS' PICERL (Preparation, Identification, Containment, Eradication, Recovery, Lessons learned)
+    - Google's IMAG (Incident Management At Google)

+### Digital Forensics

+ - Evidence volatility (network vs memory vs disk)

+ - Network forensics
+   - DNS logs / passive DNS
+   - Netflow
+   - Sampling rate

+ - Disk forensics
+   - Disk imaging
+   - Filesystems (NTFS / ext2/3/4 / AFPS)
+   - Logs (Windows event logs, Unix system logs, application logs)
+   - Data recovery (carving)
+   - Tools
+   - plaso / log2timeline
+   - FTK imager
+   - encase

+ - Memory forensics
+   - Memory acquisition (footprint, smear, hiberfiles)
+   - Virtual vs physical memory
+   - Life of an executable
+   - Memory structures
+   - Kernel space vs user space
+   - Tools
+   - Volatility
+   - Google Rapid Response (GRR) / Rekall
+   - WinDbg

+  - Mobile forensics
+    - Jailbreaking devices, implications
+    - Differences between mobile and computer forensics
+    - Android vs. iPhone

+  - Anti forensics
+    - How does malware try to hide?
+    - Timestomping

+  - Chain of custody
+   - Handover notes

 ### You’ve identified an active c2 channel in your network.
 What do you do?

 ### How do you stay up to date with the latest cyber security news?